broadwayinc/skapi-documentation/database/referencing.md

 })
 ```

-As shown in the example above, the `index_restrictions` parameter is an array of objects that contains the following properties:
+As shown in the example above, the `referencing_index_restrictions` parameter is an array of objects that contains the following properties:

 - `name`: The name of the index value. (required)
 - `value`: The value of the index. (optional)